orhernandez4/nfl-ml-model/README.md

 I've also rewritten all of the data functions using polars, so it no longer takes 5 minutes to build all of the features.
 Yay.

 ## Getting started
+There are two ways to get started:

-Simply `bash run.sh` and you're off to the races!
+1. Install the [uv package manager](https://docs.astral.sh/uv/getting-started/installation/) for Python, then simply `bash run.sh` and you're off to the races!

+2. Or, you can manage your own venv and install the dependencies in `requirements.txt`, then:
+- Run `src/data/build.py` to build training and testing datasets
+- Run `src/models/train.py` to train the model
+- Run `src/data/predict/predict.py` to generate predictions for upcoming games

 After training, you can view model scores in `/data/results`